drmohundro/mohundro.com/blog/articles/2011-05-31-fun-with-binary.md

 use as little space as possible and the `Property *` flag tells Powershell to output *all* properties as columns... if you don't do this, Powershell will only output some of the columns.
 The script also has a parameter if you want to specify the row length.
-If you'd rather work with the data, you could pipe the output to `Export-Csv`.
+If you'd rather work with the data in something like Excel, you could pipe the output to `Export-Csv`.

 Check out the below sample output: